Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Acknowledgments

 \section{Acknowledgments}

 \paragraph{Acknowledgments} P.-H.F. thanks W. X. for helpful discussions and support.

-\paragraph{Author contributions} P.-H.F. developed the theoretical model, carried out the analytical and numerical calculations, and prepared the figures.
-S.M. contributed to data interpretation and manuscript preparation.
-J.-F.L. supported the numerical calculations and provided comments on the manuscript.
-J.C. supervised the project and contributed to the interpretation of results.
-All authors discussed the results and approved the final version of the manuscript.
+\paragraph{Author contributions} P.-H. F. carried out the analytical and numerical calculations, made the figures, and prepared the manuscript.
+S.M. performed complementary calculations, contributed to data interpretation, and manuscript preparation.
+J.-F. L. supported the numerical calculations and provided comments on the manuscript.
+J. C. conceived the idea, supervised the project, contributed to the interpretation of results, and helped write the final version of the manuscript.
+All authors discussed the results, contributed to the writing of the manuscript, and approved its final version.

-\paragraph{Funding information} S. M. acknowledges financial support from the G\"{o}ran Gustafsson Foundation (Grant No. 2216) and the Carl Trygger’s Foundation (Grant No. 22: 2093).
+\paragraph{Funding information} S. M. and J. C. acknowledge financial support from the G\"{o}ran Gustafsson Foundation (Grant No. 2216), the Carl Trygger’s Foundation (Grant No. 22: 2093), and the Swedish Research Council (Vetenskapsr\aa det Grant No.~2021-04121).
 J.-F. Liu acknowledges financial support from the National Natural Science Foundation of China (Grant No. 12174077).
-J. C. acknowledges financial support from the Carl Trygger’s Foundation (Grant No. 22: 2093), the Sweden-Japan Foundation (Grant No. BA24-0003), the G\"{o}ran Gustafsson Foundation (Grant No. 2216), and the Swedish Research Council (Vetenskapsr\aa det Grant No.~2021-04121).

 \begin{appendix}